-This is a popular Filipino exotic food, balut.
-Balut is a boiled duck egg with the embryo in it grown to be 90 days old.
-Sold by balut vendors in baskets, with spiced-vinegar and salt, balut is sold, hot and is best eaten that way by cracking open one end of the egg, making a small hole to suck the juice before continuously peeling the shell and consuming the rest.
+The exotic, popular boiled duck egg which dares both locals and tourists.
+Balut is made from boiled duck egg with a 90 days old embryo sold by balut vendors often in baskets.
+A perfect way to awaken your senses and warm yourself up on rainy days, holidays or whenever you crave for it.
+Your choice of either spiced-vinegar or salt.
+Balut is sold hot and is best eaten that way by cracking open one end of the egg, making a small hole to suck the juice out with some salt if you choose to before continuously peeling the shell and consuming the rest.

 Yes, you read it right, crickets.
-Mole crickets is another delicacy, specially in the province of Pampanga, kamaru are deep fried, hmnn..... crunchy.
+Kamaru (mole crickets) is another delicacy, specially in the province of Pampanga.
+Kamaru is deep fried, hmnn..... crunchy.
 If you like trying out exotic foods, kamaru is one of Pampanga's popular dish.
 And not only mole crickets, other insects such as beetles and grasshoppers are eaten as well.

-Also known as "termites of the sea," woodworms, or shipworms are in fact saltwater clams, have small shells that they use to burrow into wooded structures that are soaked in saltwater, destroying them, the same way termites does.
+Also known as "termites of the sea," woodworms or shipworms are in fact saltwater clams.
+They have small shells that they use to burrow into wooded structures that are soaked in saltwater, destroying them the same way termites do.

 Which one is your most exotic food?